Ramadan free meal scheme in Woodlands goes digital

 Up to 1,000 meals will be distributed every week, and those who do not own smartphones can also collect physical cards at the CC.

-Sembawang GRC MP Mariam Jaafar, who launched the scheme at Kampung Admiralty Hawker Centre on Sunday (April 18), said it will also benefit stallholders by bringing more business to them.
+Sembawang GRC MP Mariam Jaafar, who launched the scheme at Kampung Admiralty Hawker Centre yesterday, said it will also benefit stallholders by bringing more business to them.

 "While it's nice to have a lot of people come together in a big crowd, this is a good way to go forward given the constraints of the Covid-19 situation," added Ms Mariam, who oversees Woodlands ward.

-Madam Salmah Ahmat, 73, and her son Muhammad Azaman, 41, were able to redeem two meals of nasi goreng from the hawker centre on Sunday.
+Madam Salmah Ahmat, 73, and her son Muhammad Azaman, 41, were able to redeem two meals of nasi goreng from the hawker centre yesterday.

 "Our financial situation is tight, and sometimes when we don't have enough to eat, we will just eat bread.
 This is very helpful for us," said Madam Salmah, a retired cleaner who lives in a rental flat.